What a Phase 1 Deliverable Actually Looks Like: 30 Pages, 50 Citations, Zero Assumptions

 Layer 2: The 15-Minute Read

 Part-level summaries and key takeaway boxes at the end of each major section provide a structured skim path.
 Every section heading is a declarative statement — a complete sentence stating a finding, not a topic label.
-"The cybersecurity advisory market is growing at 13.56% CAGR" tells the reader what this section concludes before they read a word of supporting analysis.
+"The cybersecurity advisory market is growing at double-digit rates" tells the reader what this section concludes before they read a word of supporting analysis.

 Layer 3: The Full Read